vitor-belim/react-nodejs/README.md

 ## Lesson 16 - Edit post + update password

 The first part of this lesson focused on adding the "edit post" functionality.
+The second part focused on implementing the "update password" functionality.

 ### Notes

 - The tutorial implemented the edit functionality by clicking on either the title or the body to directly change it using a `window.prompt()` dialog.
 Although it works for the most part, this approach completely bypasses form validation, so I decided against it.
 - Added an edit button to the `Post` component, visible only when the user is the post's owner.
 - Added an `EditPost` component, along with the post's edit route `/posts/:id/edit`.
 Implemented guards to validate that the post exists, the user is logged in and the user is the post's owner.
 The server endpoint to update a post was already done previously, so there was no need for changes there.
+- Added an `UpdatePassword` component, along with the client route `/change-password`.
+Implemented the server endpoint `/auth/update-password`.